-3. John Dewey, Democracy and Education (New York: Macmillan, 1916), p.
-212.

-5. John Dewey, Experience and Education (New York: Macmillan, 1948), p.
-66. (By permission of Kappa Delta Pi)

-6. Dewey, Democracy and Education, p.
+- 3. John Dewey, Democracy and Education (New York: Macmillan, 1916), p.
+212. - 4.
+Ibid., p.
+188. - 5.
+John Dewey, Experience and Education (New York: Macmillan, 1948), p.
+66. (By permission of Kappa Delta Pi) - 6.
+Dewey, Democracy and Education, p.
 188.

 The present must honestly intend to yield sovereignty of control to the rising generation."
-7

 Thus we see in the educational philosophy of John Dewey a complete overthrow of the teacher's position and authority to the point of utter exclusion.
 The scepticism, chaos and confusion which has resulted since the birth of the "new education" attests to the fact that something must be done to salvage the remnants of our educational system in the United States and to protect future generations from a philosophy which says that "Even the child is to be privileged to put a huge question mark over his knowledge and to say he knows, not on the authority of the wisest teacher, but on the basis of his own experimental thought."
-8

 The practical consequences flowing from the philosophy of experimentalism are nowhere more evident than in the Activity School.
 Starting with the false premise that the child is naturally good we have education defined in terms of free and uninhibited activity.
-The child should be allowed to follow his own inclinations without "coercive discipline and dogmatic instruction, on the teacher's side, mechanical obedience and passive reception of what is taught, on the part of the child."
-9 would insist on a well-disciplined classroom is labeled as one who is dictatorial and undemocratic.
+The child should be allowed to follow his own inclinations without "coercive discipline and dogmatic instruction, on the teacher's side, mechanical obedience and passive reception of what is taught, on the part of the child."9

+.
 The traditional concept of the school and education is replaced by a free, undirected and unauthoritative environment.
 Learning is viewed in terms of interest and playful activity instead of hard work.
 The teacher who